max-cmoa/browsersync-reload-browser-test/README.md

   * **functions.php file** contains functions for WordPress to enqueue main.css and main.js files.

-  * **index.php file** is a fallback template that WordPress will use if no other appropriate template is found.
+  * **index.php file (required file)** is a fallback template that WordPress will use if no other appropriate template is found.
 The idea of this project is not to rely on the confusing <ins>[hell that is the WordPress template hierarchy](https://wphierarchy.com)</ins>.
 Rather you can create your own template files in the template directory to organize your files.

   * **package-lock.json file** automatically created by package.json.